micdijkstra/HTML5-Reset-Compass-Sass-Wordpress-Theme/readme.md

 5. Open your-site/wp-content/themes/HTML5-Reset-Compass-Sass-Wordpress-Theme/_/stylsheets in your favourite text editor (Textmate?)
 6. Code away…

-## Demo

-HTML5 Reset documentation can be found at: http://html5reset.org/

-Demo site can be found at: http://html5reset.duckapp.co

 ## Notes

 This is built using .sass however can easily be converted to .scss if you prefer.